 We’ll let you and your builder know, by issuing a ’Builders Pack’, containing the info and documents needed during the building phase of your new home or reno.

-They let you use your construction loan to pay for specific stages of your build or reno, at various steps of completion.
-We only charge interest on the amount you’ve drawn down, rather than the total construction loan amount you’re approved for, which helps you keep the cost of your construction loan down.
+They let you use your construction option to pay for specific stages of your build or reno, at various steps of completion.
+We only charge interest on the amount you’ve drawn down, rather than the total construction option amount you’re approved for, which helps you keep the cost of your construction option down.

 There are various ways progress payments can be requested, all advised within your ‘Builders Pack’.